Skip navigation

 Australian National University

-PhD title: Realising the collective value of data
+PhD title: Realising the collective value of data by governing with rather than over

 Cathy joined the Australian Public Service in 2001.
 She has since had a broad range of policy and program roles within the health portfolio.
 Cathy’s recent work has focused on big data strategy and capability.
 She co-led the establishment of the Social Health and Welfare Analytic Unit and led Health’s cross-portfolio engagement on big data analytics projects through the Data Integration Partnership for Australia.